Federico Bahamontes: Career

-He won the Tour de France in 1959, and won the Tour's "King of the Mountains" classification six times (1954, 1958, 1959, 1962, 1963, 1964).
+He won the Tour de France in 1959, and won the Tour's Mountains classification (also called the "King of the Mountains") six times (1954, 1958, 1959, 1962, 1963, 1964).
 He also took second and third places overall in 1963 and 1964 respectively.
 In total, he won seven Tour stages.
 He was also second in the 1957 Vuelta a España, and won the mountains competition then and the following year, 1958, when he finished 6th.
 He also won the mountains competition in the Giro d'Italia in 1956.

 In the 1959 Tour de France, Bahamontes benefited from an early escape on a stage in the Pyrenees, and then won a mountain time trial to the Puy-de-Dôme.
 Into the Alps, he combined with fellow climber Charly Gaul to extend the lead into Grenoble, and although French riders Henry Anglade and Jacques Anquetil cut their deficits, neither made up enough time to threaten Bahamontes' overall lead.
 He won by just over four minutes from Anglade, and became King of the Mountains too.
-The French team was unbalanced by internal rivalries.
-Anglade was unusual in that he was represented by the agent Roger Piel while the others had Daniel Dousset.
-The two men controlled all French racing.

-In 1960 Bahamontes got no further than the first few days of the Tour.
-The writer Roger St Pierre said: "One of the most poignant photographic images in Tour history captured the dejected Spaniard sitting on the platform astride his suitcase, head in hands as he waited for the train to take him back home having abandoned the race before it even really got going."
-In the 1963 Tour de France Anquetil beat Bahamontes into second place.
-Bahamontes and Anquetil performed well in the Alps and on one stage were first and second overall, three seconds apart.
-The Spaniard's efforts to retain his mountains leadership, however, rebounded on him.
-He was unable to break away from Anquetil on the stage to Chamonix and Anquetil's victory in the time trial sealed his fourth Tour win, with Bahamontes 3:35 behind.
-Bahamontes insisted he lost the race because of collusion between Anquetil and the Tour organiser, Jacques Goddet.
-He said: "They gave him (Anquetil) an extra second at the end of stage 17, where he'd got all the peloton to work for him and a motorbike had given him a hand as well.
-I had the yellow jersey but there was no point continuing to fight even with just four days to go.
-There was a time trial the following day and I knew the whole thing had been set up against me."